 We have substantial experience advising food and agricultural companies in antitrust and competition issues around the world.
 Our antitrust and competition lawyers are a critical component of our ability to provide a full range of services to our M&A clients, and they enable us to provide “one-stop” advice in connection with complex, multi-jurisdictional M&A matters.

-Government and Global Trade
+Government & Global Trade

-Among the internationally recognized attorneys on our team are a former United States Secretary of Commerce, two former United States Trade Representatives, a former European Union Ambassador to the United States and a former Member of the United States Congress, as well as former senior United States trade negotiators and senior trade officials.
+Among the internationally recognized lawyers on our team are a former United States Secretary of Commerce, two former United States Trade Representatives, a former European Union Ambassador to the United States and a former Member of the United States Congress, as well as former senior United States trade negotiators and senior trade officials.
 Such credentials give us the kind of credibility with senior government officials that can help clients open markets, comply with trade laws and resolve trade disputes.

 Food Industry False Advertising